cescoffier/quarkus-openshift-workshop/docs/docs/hero-microservice.md

 ## Development Mode

-`quarkus:dev` runs Quarkus in development mode.
+`mvn quarkus:dev` runs Quarkus in development mode.
 This enables hot deployment with background compilation, which means that when you modify your Java files and/or your resource files and invoke a REST endpoint (i.e. cUrl command or refresh your browser), these changes will automatically take effect.

 This works as well for resource files like the configuration property and HTML files.